POLLUTION IN OUR KEYS COASTAL WATERS...

 Why is the water quality still so bad?

-• Marathon's five separate wastewater treatment plants dispose over 1.5 million gallons a day of partially-treated sewage effluent into 12 shallow sewage wells, all located within the 13-mile-long City of Marathon.
-All dispose to the same depth, between 90-120 feet, into porous limestone, full of "caverns and conduits" allowing rapid transit of the sewage effluent to the nearby surface waters.
+All shallow wells dispose to the same approximate depth, between 90-120 feet, into porous limestone, full of "caverns and conduits" allowing rapid transit of the sewage effluent to the nearby surface waters.
 [3]

-• And to paraphrase the scientists' concerns, what happens in Marathon doesn't stay in Marathon.
+And to paraphrase the scientists' concerns, what happens in any Key doesn't stay in that Key.
 As the EPA reports, the pollution travels to the nearshore waters and the reef tracts throughout the Keys.
 [5]

 How can water quality be improved?